Rokeby to Noojee Trail

 Advocacy and funding

-Funding has been secured by Council that will allow stage one of the project to begin in late 2023
+Funding was secured by Council that allowed stage one of the project to begin in 2024.

 The $4 million worth of works to be undertaken in stage one will be completed thanks to a $3 million contribution from the Victorian Government’s Regional Tourism Investment Fund (RTIF).

-Future funding opportunities for stage two of the project will be identified and pursued as stage one progresses, and as funding streams from State and Federal Governments become available.
+Future funding opportunities for stage two of the project will be identified and pursued as stage one continues to progress, and as funding streams from State and Federal Governments become available.

 This project is one of four of Council’s Tier One advocacy priorities.
 These are large-scale, long-term projects with significant inter-generational impact on the region.